angelomarques/the-kingdom/README.md

 # todo:

-- implement firebase authentication
+- add section completed on database;
+- fetch the data about the tasks on firebase;
+- add modals;
-- Learn about files organization.
+- Learn about files organization;
-- Learn `useHistory()` on Next Js.
+- Learn `useHistory()` on Next Js;